GBirkel/ljdump/README.md

 ### Command line options ###

-  --quiet
+`--quiet`

-Makes the script print far less status information to the console as it runs.
+Makes the script print a lot less status information to the console as it runs.

-  --nohtml
+`--nohtml`

 By defualt, this script constructs HTML pages after saving everything to the SQLite database.
 This flag skips the HTML.

-  --fifty
+`--fifty`

 Only fetch 50 of the entries that are new since the last sync, then stop.
-Useful for testing the script output.
+Useful for testing the script output before you commit to downloading your whole journal.

 `--cache_images`